 Congestion, Delay, and VMT: Figure 5.32 and Figure 5.33 show the snapshot of Google traffic conditions during a typical Wednesday AM and PM peak hour, respectively.
-The most significant recurring congestion and delay on the freeway system occurs around the I-15/SR-91 junction, SR-91I-215/SR-60 junction, and I-215/I-15 south of Menifee.
+The most significant recurring congestion and delay on the freeway system occurs around the I-15/SR-91 junction, SR-91/I-215/SR-60 junction, and I-215/I-15 south of Menifee.
 The most congested portions of I-15 are between SR-91 and I-215 during both AM and PM peaks, northbound during the AM peak at Temescal Valley, southbound during the PM peak south of SR-91, and northbound during the PM peak in Temecula.
-The most congested portions of I-215 are northbound north of I-15 during the PM peak, southbound north of I-15 during the AM peak, and near the SR-60 junction during AM and PM peaks.
+The most congested portions of I-215 are northbound north of I-15 during the AM peak, and near the SR-60 junction during AM and PM peaks.